Investors keep waiting for the re-reopening

 The Delta variant of the novel coronavirus has given rise to a rapid increase in new Covid-19 cases, hospitalizations and deaths since the early summer.
 This hasn’t exactly knocked the economy back on its heels, but it has slowed it down, and the bright future that many businesses thought they would be experiencing by now has yet to arrive.

 The stock market is reflecting the situation.
 Even with the S&P 500 near record levels, many of the stocks that surged early in the year on reopening hopes have been treading water or worse.
-Shares of Walt Disney are 7.7% below their spring highs, cruise operator Carnival’s shares are 26.5% below their peak, Delta Air Lines’ stock is down 21.3% from its highs and restaurant operator Brinker International has fallen 33.1%.
+Shares of Walt Disney are 8% below their spring highs; cruise operator Carnival’s shares are 26% below their peak; Delta Air Lines’ stock is down 20% from its highs, and restaurant operator Brinker International has fallen 33%.

 Figuring out how these companies’ prospects might change over the next several months is next to impossible.
 Unlike early in the year, when it seemed fairly obvious that the vaccination rollout would soon stop the pandemic in its tracks, Covid-19’s course now seems less certain.